swirsing/mts/README.md

-# Mobile Traffic simulator version 1.0
+# Mobile Traffic Simulator version 1.0
 Description will be added later.